anthonymashford/anthonymashford.github.io/_posts/2024-02-06-Azure-Elastic-SAN.md

 ## Introduction

-Microsoft recently announced that Azure Elastic SAN is now generally available.
+Microsoft recently announced that Azure Elastic SAN has been made generally available.
 This blog article gives an overview of the service and how to deploy it.

 ## Overview